AudeizReading/libft-tests/README.md

 This is apply to the new libft.

-For using this file, you need this arborescence:
+For using this program, you need this arborescence:

 ```shell
 .